JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Rationale behind MTW

 NLM has abandoned its *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations around the world virtually empty-handed.
 Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/) representation of the MeSH vocabulary.
 Thus I have decided, having some experience with MeSH data processing, to develop an open source system for handling the translation workflow on behalf of the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
-The MTW system was developed in the second half of 2018 and it has been used in production at NML since January 2019.
+The MTW system was developed in the second half of 2018 and it has been used **in production at NML since January 2019**.

 ## Advantages of using RDF data for MeSH translation